 CONCLUSION

 As a teacher as an agent of change, students are required to have professionalism at work.
 With professional teachers, it is hoped that they can turn students into students who are full of responsibility and are professional.
 The teacher teaches in the classroom and has the main task as an educator who can change students to become more skilled.
-Based on the explanation above, the teacher's main task is divided into three parts, namely as a professional, serving humanity, and serving in society.
+Based on the explanation above, the teacher's main task is divided into three parts, namely as a professional, serving humanity, and serving society.
 A teacher also plays a role in various things besides teaching, and a teacher is a person who becomes an example for his students.
 And be responsible both professionally and morally spiritually.

 REFERENCES